Have you always dreamed of being your own boss? Or maybe you like the idea of a side hustle that brings in extra income?

 - Is it easier to choose a template that gives you a lot of easy navigation features?
 Think about how customers will shop.
 Does the template make it easy for them to find products?
 This is especially important if you sell more than one category of goods, such as shirts and hats or men’s and women’s clothing.
 Find a template that allows you to divide items into different sections.

-You should also browse through templates to find options that give you the ability to add product descriptions if you need them, as this is where you can enter keywords to help drive traffic to your store.
+Look for templates that give you the ability to add product descriptions.
+This is where you can enter keywords to help drive traffic to your store.

 Also, pay attention to the homepage design.
 As the saying goes, you only get one chance to make a first impression.
 When someone visits your store, you want the homepage to prompt them to stay and look around a while.